 These personas became a useful tool that I referenced throughout the project to help steer decisions towards the satisfaction of the user.

 Now that I had identified what the product was and who it was for, the next step was to determine how it would function.
 I began researching location-based technologies with the goal of proposing a tech solution that was cost-effective and reasonably feasible.

 After compiling almost 30 pages of notes and sources, I formed a makeshift understanding of indoor and outdoor location-based technologies.
-This section details the functionalities of these processes and the pros/cons of implementing them.
+This section details how these processes function along with the pros and cons of implementing them.
 If you're already yawning, click here to skip to the conclusions of my research.

-When you use your phone’s GPS, you receive radio signals from at least at least three different orbiting satellites.
-These signals, traveling at the speed of light, include the exact time they were emitted (with precise accuracy due to atomic clocks).
-Based on the time it takes each signal to arrive, your phone is able to calculate your distance from each GPS satellite.
-Finally, it uses these values and a process called trilateration (displayed below) to determine your location.
+When you use your phone’s GPS, you receive radio signals from at least three different orbiting satellites.
+These signals, traveling at the speed of light, include the exact time they were emitted with ultra-specific accuracy due to atomic clocks.
+Based on these timestamps and how long it takes each signal to arrive, your phone is able to calculate your distance from each GPS satellite.
+Finally, it uses these ≥3 values to perform a process called trilateration and approximate your location.

 [ ] GPS Trilateration Diagram

 Poor atmospheric conditions can inhibit the time it takes for satellite radio signals to reach the Earth’s surface, thus diminishing the accuracy of GPS.
 “Multipath propagation” is another unavoidable obstacle that affects accuracy due to xyz.
 On a sunny day with minimal interference, your GPS can deliver location accuracy within ~10ft.

 Bluetooth Low Energy (BLE)